-- 1. Population Component Cap.
-The Completed Application shall not require an awarded reservation of 9% Credits from an annual Credit Ceiling in an amount greater than 20% of the population component of the annual Credit Ceiling, as determined in accordance with Section 42(h)(3)(c)(ii) of the Code: - 2.
-9% Credits Per Qualified Unit.
-The Completed Application shall not require an awarded reservation of 9% Credits from an annual Credit Ceiling in an amount greater than the product of \$30,000 and the number of LIHTC Program qualified units in the Proposed Development; - 3.
-Debt and Credit Sizing.
-The Application shall include proposed financing terms that deploy 9% Credits effectively and minimally relative to other proposed sources of funds in a Proposed Development and the Chief Executive Officer Executive Director shall retain the discretion to set the amount of any awarded reservation of 9% Credits from an annual Credit Ceiling to a Proposed Development, notwithstanding the amount of 9% Credits proposed or sought for said Proposed Development in a Completed Application; - Hybrid Financing Structures.
-In order to maximize the use of public resources and to otherwise accomplish the objectives of the Plan, the Authority reserves the right to consider Proposed Developments seeking an awarded reservation of 9% Credits from an annual Credit Ceiling that are paired in a hybrid financing structure with a separate and simultaneous financing plan seeking an allocation of 4% Credits (together, a "Proposed Hybrid Development"), provided, however, that certain portion of the Proposed Hybrid Development seeking an awarded reservation of 9% Credits from an annual Credit Ceiling shall satisfy all applicable requirements set forth in the Plan including, without limitation, those set forth in subsections (1) and (2) of this Section III(B).
+1. Population Component Cap.
+The Completed Application shall not require an awarded reservation of 9% Credits from an annual Credit Ceiling in an amount greater than 20% of the population component of the annual Credit Ceiling, as determined in accordance with Section 42(h)(3)(c)(ii) of the Code;

+2. 9% Credits Per Qualified Unit.
+The Completed Application shall not require an awarded reservation of 9% Credits from an annual Credit Ceiling in an amount greater than the product of \$30,000 and the number of LIHTC Program qualified units in the Proposed Development;

+3. Debt and Credit Sizing.
+The Application shall include proposed financing terms that deploy 9% Credits effectively and minimally relative to other proposed sources of funds in a Proposed Development and the Chief Executive Officer - Executive Director shall retain the discretion to set the amount of any awarded reservation of 9% Credits from an annual Credit Ceiling to a Proposed Development, notwithstanding the amount of 9% Credits proposed or sought for said Proposed Development in a Completed Application;

+4. Hybrid Financing Structures.
+In order to maximize the use of public resources and to otherwise accomplish the objectives of the Plan, the Authority reserves the right to consider Proposed Developments seeking an awarded reservation of 9% Credits from an annual Credit Ceiling that are paired in a hybrid financing structure with a separate and simultaneous financing plan seeking an allocation of 4% Credits (together, a "Proposed Hybrid Development").
+Any Proposed Hybrid Development shall: (i) satisfy all applicable requirements set forth in the Plan; (ii) be subject to the limitation set forth in Section III(B)(1); and (iii) be subject to the limitation set forth in Section III(B)(2), provided, however, for purposes of the Section III(B)(2) calculation of the number of LIHTC Program qualified units, all LIHTC Program qualified units in the entire Proposed Hybrid Development shall be included so long as the Authority determines, exercising full discretion allowed by law, that the award of 9% Credits to the Proposed Hybrid Development is consistent with the objectives of the Plan.
 The Authority will require Proposed Hybrid Developments to be of a scale necessary to produce demonstrable savings of resources in exchange for the higher complexity of the execution and to otherwise meet the requirements set forth in the Guidelines.
-In evaluating such Proposed Hybrid Developments, the Authority will consider, among other things: (i) the Applicant's experience in successfully completing the proposed hybrid structure and organizational depth and capacity to undertake complex transactions; (ii) simultaneous financing for each building/phase/condominium unit; (iii) the Applicant's demonstrated ability to adhere to strict timelines; and (iv) the Completed Application's demonstration of cost savings, increased unit production, and reduction in the needed volume of 9% Credits or resources, as required.
+In evaluating such Proposed Hybrid Developments, the Authority will consider, among other things: (a) the Applicant's experience in successfully completing the proposed hybrid structure and organizational depth and capacity to undertake complex transactions; (b) simultaneous financing for each building/phase/condominium unit; (c) the Applicant's demonstrated ability to adhere to strict timelines; and (d) the Completed Application's demonstration of cost savings, increased unit production, and reduction in the needed volume of 9% Credits or resources, as required; and